extrame/govaluate/README.md

 * Ternary conditional: `?` `:`
 * Null coalescence: `??`

+Notice: Difference with original fork: only ' used for Date constants, " is excluded

 See [MANUAL.md](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) for exacting details on what types each operator supports.

 Types